Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

 Next, go to the Protein Data Bank archive (PDB: https://www.wwpdb.org/index) and download the Prostaglandin-endoperoxide synthase 2 PDB file.
 Load Pymol and open the COX-2 PDB file.
-It may come with a other molecules attached to it, (like water or inhibitors), so remove them by either deleting them manually.
+It may come with other molecules attached to it, (like water or inhibitors), so remove them by either deleting them manually.
 You might want to run the **clean_pdb.py** script that will allow you to strip the PDB of information other than the desired protein coordinates.
 Our unrelaxed, cleaned COX-2 molecule is shown below:

 ![yes](https://user-images.githubusercontent.com/39299850/52065664-e92a3b00-256e-11e9-84c1-7eb1991c9f0c.png)